 Another site, Performable, used this strategy to increase their conversions by 21%.
 And all they did was change their sign-up button from green to red!

-Have a tweak with your buttons and call to actions, see what works best for you.
-If you’re using Thrive Leads you can create simple A-B testing to see which colour contrasts works best for increased conversions.
+Have a tweak with your buttons and call to action; see what works best for you.
+If you're using Thrive Leads, you can create simple A-B testing to see which color contrasts work best for increased conversions.

 Just to drive the point home I’m not going to include an image on this one.

 160 Driving Academy tried an experiment where they replaced a bog-standard stock photo on one of their pages with a real one.

 The result? >> An astonishing 161% rise in conversions.

 The key is understanding that now, more than ever, internet users want their experience of digital companies to be genuine.
 They want to know that there are "real people" and a fundamental ethos behind the clean front-end.